OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Rostering/api/educationroot_post_classes.md

   "mailNickname": "String"
 }
 ```
-In the request body, supply a JSON representation of [educationClass](../resources/educationclass.md) object.

 ##### Response
-Here is an example of the response.
-Note: The response object shown here may be truncated for brevity.
-All of the properties will be returned from an actual call.
+The following is an example of the response.

+>**Note:** The response object shown here might be shortened for readability.
+All the properties will be returned from an actual call.

 <!-- {
   "blockType": "response",
   "truncated": true,